-PMO creates team to handle harassment complaints from political staffers
+Bardish Chagger never told of allegations against staffer because he’d already quit: spokesman

+Asked whether Chagger's office would be looking further into why Bendayan did not take further action, such as by alerting Chagger, Dignan said they would be focusing instead on ongoing efforts to improve how harassment is dealt with on Parliament Hill.

+"When it comes to these kind of things, I think it makes sense to take a holistic kind of approach," said Dignan.
+"I think lessons that can be learned across the board."

-The Prime Minister's Office has set up a small team to handle harassment complaints from political staffers working for cabinet ministers.
+Meanwhile, the Prime Minister's Office has set up a small team to handle harassment complaints from political staffers working for cabinet ministers.

-Eleanore Catenaro, a spokeswoman for Prime Minister Justin Trudeau, says the two senior aides on the team respond to questions and complaints from ministerial staffers – including those in the PMO – regarding sexual harassment and other inappropriate workplace behaviour.
+Eleanore Catenaro, a spokeswoman for Prime Minister Justin Trudeau, said the two senior aides on the team respond to questions and complaints from ministerial staffers – including those in the PMO – regarding sexual harassment and other inappropriate workplace behaviour.

-"All staff members have the right to a safe and respectful working environment and we do not take this responsibility lightly," Catenaro said in an e-mail.
+"This was set up to deal exactly, precisely, with those kinds of things in a clear, safe and respectful way," Catenaro said.

 The Harassment Resolution and Investigation Office, which was set up last October, can also arrange for an independent investigation into allegations.